 Destiny 2 on PC opens up a whole new audience for one of the most talked about console shooters of the past few years.
 And with each character's loot and progress wiped from the first game, it's also an attractive proposition for those previously playing on PS4 or Xbox One and fancying a switch.

-Though the game won't release on PC come September 8 alongside its console counterparts, and a few questions remain of all the features available, some of the biggest questions - including the new PC release date, how you'll access it, and the graphical options available - have already been addressed.
+Though the game won't release on PC come September 8 alongside its console counterparts, and a few questions remain of all the features available, some of the biggest questions - including PC specs and graphical options available - have already been addressed.